mathieucaroff/cellex/DOCUMENTATION.md

 The view displays the current cellular automaton.

 The view supports click and drag, allowing panning using the mouse.
-Note that when the cellular automaton is being played, the vertical component of the mouse panning is disabled, i.e. only the vertical component is considered.
+Note that when the cellular automaton is being played, the vertical component of the mouse panning is disabled, i.e. only the horizontal component is considered.

 The view, when selected, also supports the following keyboard actions: